AlexanderPolyakov/eecs/README.md

 - [ ] Tests!

 ## Examples
-Look in the `samples` folder, they're concise, but generally you have to
+Take a look at the `samples` folder, they're concise, but generally you have to
 * Create your registry somewhere: `eecs::Registry reg;`
 * Create an entity: `eecs::EntityId eid = create_entity(reg);`
 * Set value for components: `set_component(reg, eid, COMPID(float, position), 0.f);`